-The autumn 2013 version of these notes incorporates or adapts a number of changes due to my colleague, Stephen D. Ellis, who has taught Particles and Symmetries several times starting in 2011.
+This version of these notes incorporates or adapts a number of suggestions due to my colleague, Stephen D. Ellis, who has taught Particles and Symmetries multiple times starting in 2011.
 His contributions are gratefully acknowledged.

-A final word regarding conventions.
-Arrows are used to indicate three-dimensional spatial vectors, such as $\vec{x}$ .
+Some words regarding conventions: Arrows are used to indicate three-dimensional spatial vectors, such as $\vec{x}$ .
 Components of spatial vectors are written as $x^i$ , with a Latin index (such as i) which runs from 1 to 3.
-Four-dimensional spacetime vectors, which are introduced in chapter 2, will not be marked with a vector sign, but their meaning should be clear from context.
+Four-dimensional spacetime vectors, which are introduced in chapter 2, are not marked with a vector sign, but their meaning should be clear from context.
 Components of a spacetime vector are written as $x^{\mu}$ , with a Greek index (such as $\mu$ ) running from 0 to 3.
 Sadly, there are two different conventions in common use in the physics community for defining the dot product of spacetime vectors, differing by an overall minus sign.
-These notes use the only sensible choice (in the opinion of this author), which makes the dot product of spacetime vectors having vanishing time component the same as the usual three-dimensional dot product.
+These notes use the only sensible choice (in the opinion of this author), which makes the dot product of spacetime vectors having vanishing time component the same as the usual three-dimensional dot product, and allows plane waves in space and spacetime to have the same $e^{ik \cdot x}$ form.
+Pay no attention to anyone urging use of the other convention!

-Laurence G. Yaffe September 2013
+Laurence G. Yaffe March 2015